Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 Passkeys are created when a user registers one on a web site.
 They're tied to the domain specified at registration, and aren't reused on different sites.
 When created, the public key is saved by the server for recognizing the user on future visits.

 The private key is saved by the client software.
-It may be saved in an OS cloud service and tied to the user's Microsoft/Apple/Google account, or it may be saved in a password manager (1Password advertises support, though I haven't tested that), or in a hardware key such as a Yubikey.
+It may be saved in an OS cloud service and tied to the user's Microsoft/Apple/Google account, or it may be saved in a password manager (1Password advertises support, though I haven't tested it), or in a hardware key such as a Yubikey.

 On return visits, the client and server communicate to verify the authenticity of the private key.
 Depending on how a key was set up, the client may require the user to select from available keys or enter a PIN.

 Overall, when set up well, this can create a streamlined and secure login - visit page, tap on prompt / enter PIN, and you are logged in!
 No SMS codes, no begging users to install a password manager, and you don't have to store passwords!
+Sounds good, but the bad news starts when you try to implement it...

 ## I Can't Find Any Good Tutorials!